 Remove the vertical joints at the end of the bricks as well.
-To do so, use a chisel and a hammer, Tap the chisel with the hammer until you crack the mortar.
+To do so, use a chisel and a hammer.
+Tap the chisel with the hammer until you crack the mortar.
 Don’t go deeper than 1.5 – 2cm.
-Use wire-brush and gently scrub the empty joints to make sure all the excess mortar is removed.
+Use a wire brush and gently scrub the empty joints to ensure all the excess mortar is removed.

 After all the mortar is removed, you’ll need to spray the wall with water.
 A dry brick wall will suck up all the water from the new mortar, causing the wall to crack all over again.

 After the mortar is mixed well and matches your wall colour, take a brick jointer and push the mortar into the joints.
 Be careful not to leave any empty holes.